What Is DTF Printing? A Beginner’s Guide

 -

-RIP software for accurate color and layout control
+RIP software for accurate color management

 -

-Protective gear (gloves, masks) and heat-resistant surfaces
+Protective gear and heat-resistant surfaces

 -